-- 1. To conduct a parked regeneration of the DPF the following conditions must be met: - Machine is in a safe area with the speed control lever in the STOP/PARK position - Engine is in low idle - Regen setting must in set to "Uninhibit Regen" - 2.
+- 1. To conduct a parked regeneration of the DPF the following conditions must be met: - Machine is in a safe area with the speed control lever in the STOP/PARK position - Engine is in low idle - Regen setting must in set to "Uninhibit Regen" - If ambient temperature is at or below 50° F> (10° C), ensure the canvas radiator cover is installed in accordance with the "Cold Weather Parked Regeneration" procedure called out earlier in this manual - 2.
 Once these conditions are met, go to the Menu screen and choose "Utilities" - 3.
 From the Utilities menu select "Regen Settings" - 4.
 From the "Regen" menu select "Request Regen" - 5.
 A series of three blue pop-up messages will appear on the control screen: